-- a description of each of the strategic medium-term priorities and the success variables by which they will be measured (Appendix 1 - page 10); - an alignment of the medium-term strategic priorities and proposed focus areas for MDAs to the national goals, medium-term themes and priority national outcomes of Vision 2030 Jamaica National Development Plan, and the Sustainable Development Goals (SDGs) (Appendix 1A page 18); and - a Strategy Map demonstrating the Whole-of-Government (WoG) integrated planning and implementation approach (Appendix 1B page 23).
+- a description of each of the strategic medium-term priorities with the success variables by which they will be measured (Appendix 1 - page 12); - an alignment of the medium-term strategic priorities and proposed focus areas for MDAs to the national goals, medium-term themes and priority national outcomes of Vision 2030 Jamaica National Development Plan, and the Sustainable Development Goals (SDGs) (Appendix 1A page 20); and - a Strategy Map demonstrating the Whole-of-Government (WoG) integrated planning and implementation approach towards the strategic priorities and objectives of the government (Appendix 1B - page 25).

-The Strategic Business and Operational Plans should, therefore, be aligned to Vision 2030 Jamaica National Development Plan, by way of the MTF and the strategic priorities of Government, whilst being congruent with the results-based principles and objectives of the MTRBB, the Sustainable Development Goals (SDGs) and the Growth Initiatives of the Economic Growth Council.
+The Strategic Business and Operational Plans should, therefore, be aligned to Vision 2030 Jamaica National Development Plan, by way of the MTF and the strategic priorities of Government, whilst being congruent with the results-based principles and objectives of the MTRBB, SDGs and Growth Initiatives of the Economic Growth Council.

-It is imperative that each Ministry identify the cross-cutting initiatives to be implemented across the public sector and recognise its leadership and/or contributory role in their implementation in order to facilitate and/or accommodate the coordination efforts that are required.
+It is imperative that each Ministry identifies the cross-cutting initiatives to be implemented across the public sector and recognise its leadership and/or contributory role in their implementation in order to facilitate and/or accommodate the coordination efforts that are required.
 These crosscutting initiatives identified by Ministries will be incorporated in the Whole-of-Government Business Plan.
-The Plan will link the priority National Goals and the Government's Strategic Priorities with the medium term financial and non-financial contributions of MDAs by aligning their key four-year cross-cutting initiatives to goals, strategies and performance indicators to ensure desired outcomes are realized.
+This Plan will link the priority National Goals and the Government's Strategic Priorities with the medium term financial and non-financial contributions of MDAs by aligning their key four-year cross-cutting initiatives to goals, strategies and performance indicators to ensure desired outcomes are realised.